mastanik/heybeach/README.md

 ## Running

-Project uses Spring Boot, so you may run the app via Maven:
+After building you can run the app with

-    mvn spring-boot:run
+    java -jar heybeach-backend/target/heybeach-backend-1.0-SNAPSHOT.jar

 or configure a runner in IntelliJ IDEA.

 Now you can work with the api via: http://localhost:8082/api/

 Swagger is enabled and accessible via: http://localhost:8082/api/swagger-ui.html